Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 The P parameter relates to the fan number created by M950, NOT the fan pin number on the board as in RRF2.x.

 The H parameter relates to the sensor number(s) created by M308, not the temperature sensor pin number on the board as in RRF2.x.

+From RRF 3.4, when a fan is configured as thermostatic using M106, the S parameter is now ignored.
+If a single T value is given, then when the temperature is above the T parameter the fan will run at the PWM specified by the X (maximum PWM) parameter (default 1.0).
+In RRF 3.3 and earlier, the fan will run at the PWM specified by the S parameter.

 If a fan is configured to trigger on a sensor that represents a stepper driver over-temperature flags (ie M308 ...
 Y'drivers'), then when the fan turns on it will delay the reporting of an over-temperature warning for the corresponding drivers for a few seconds, to give the fan time to cool the driver down.